-This time we are turning IP-cameras / home Wifi cameras into the Virtual webcams for a computer, if you have a video conference or a video call upcoming, and you don’t have a webcam or it’s awful, but you have a home security network camera.
-We’ve got different cams’ types, shapes and manufacturers to showcase it the best way possible.
-Hikvision 4mp.
-DS-2CD2443G0-I cube, IMOU, Ezviz regular home Wifi cams and Ezviz Pan-tilt C6CN camera.
+This time we are turning IP-cameras / home WiFi cameras into Virtual webcams for a computer, if you have a video conference or a video call upcoming, and you don’t have a webcam or it’s awful, but you have a home security network camera.
+We’ve got different cam types, shapes, and manufacturers to showcase in the best way possible.
+Hikvision 4MP.
+DS-2CD2443G0-I cube, IMOU, Ezviz regular home Wifi cams, and Ezviz Pan-tilt C6CN camera.
 BUT!
 This is applicable to literally every network camera.
-Pipl Systems store, my name’s Daniel.

 1. Tools & Preparation

-On the web I found several ways to do that – a driver for windows on GitHub, the OBS streaming software plug-in, older IP Camera Adapter that I couldn’t get to work whatsoever, then I found ManyCam tool that can do that, but I ran into some restrictions there..
+On the web, I found several ways to do that – a driver for Windows on GitHub, the OBS streaming software plug-in, an older IP Camera Adapter that I couldn’t get to work whatsoever, then I found the ManyCam tool that can do that, but I ran into some restrictions there..
 And Finally!
 Somehow I came across a SplitCam software and Boom!
-It works just great! it’s plug and play, easy to work with, has windows and MAC OS versions, and is completely free – the choice is made.
-Go to SplitCam.comdownload → install → and launch.
+It works just great!
+It’s plug and play, easy to work with, has Windows and MAC OS versions, and is completely free – the choice is made.
+Go to SplitCam.com → download → install → and launch.

 2. Creating the RTSP-link

 The 2nd part is about creating the RTSP-link – the address of that live video stream from the camera that allows you to view the camera from your phone in live mode.
-Normally you go search the web with a question that sound like “How to make RTSP link with Axis / Reolink / Dahua / Hikvision / Vivotek / Lorex and etc. camera”.
+Normally, you go search the web with a question that sounds like “How to make RTSP link with Axis / Reolink / Dahua / Hikvision / Vivotek / Lorex and etc. camera”.

 Unfortunately, I am physically unable to provide all RTSP-links’ formulas for every single cams’ manufacturer due to that they’re atypical and there’s hundreds of manufacturers.
 Seriously, go ask Google to give you the RTSP-link formula for your camera’ manufacturer.
 BUT!
 I will provide formulas for a few popular cams’ manufacturers.